noam1222/MultiClassifiedServer/README.md

 - ip - the server's ip address
 - port - the port number of the server's socket.

-If any of this inputs will be invalid, the program will terminate.
+If any of these inputs will be invalid, the program will terminate.

 ### User Input
 **Very important:** All the files **have** to be in Unix format[^1].</br>
 The server will sent the client a menu and the client should choose one of the following:
 - 1 - The server will ask the client to enter the classified object file path.</br>
 If the path is valid and the the upload has been done, the server will ask to upload the unclassified objects file.</br>
-as before, if the path is valid and the the upload has been done the server wiil notify about it and the menu will appear again.
+As before, if the path is valid and the the upload has been done the server wiil notify the client regarding this and the menu will appear again.
 - 2 - The K and the distance method of the server algorithm will appear on the screen:</br>
   - k - the amount of neighbors the classification should be according to. </br>
   - distance - distance method to define "nearest".
 Should be in this pattern: